AndrewWigginCout/AndrewWigginCout/README.md

-Who got a perfect score on his statistics final and has two thumbs? 👍 THIS GUY 👍
+I got a perfect score on my statistics final.

-FOR SALE: ENTRY LEVEL PROGRAMMER

 I have a couple of technically challenging apps in my repo.